mikerockett/vue-routisan/README.md

 });
 ```

+**NOTES:**

-**NOTE:** Navigation guards defined for the group will take priority over guards defined on the individual routes in the callback.
+- Navigation guards defined for the group will take priority over guards defined on the individual routes in the callback.
+- Do not nest groups inside each other, nesting is currently not supported.

 ### Route prefixes